KMOX

-KMOX (1120 AM) is a commercial radio station in St. Louis, Missouri.
-Owned by Audacy, Inc., it is a 50,000 watt Class A clear-channel station with a non-directional signal.
+KMOX (1120 AM) is a commercial radio station in St. Louis, Missouri, owned by Audacy, Inc. The station is a 50,000 watt Class A clear-channel station with a non-directional signal.
 The KMOX studios and offices are on Olive Street at Tucker Boulevard in the Park Pacific Building in St. Louis.
-KMOX refers to itself as "NewsRadio 1120 - The Voice of St. Louis."
-It is considered the first U.S. station to program all talk shows around the clock.
+KMOX refers to itself as "The Voice of St. Louis".

 KMOX's transmitter is located off Route 162 in Pontoon Beach, Illinois.
-With a good radio, KMOX's nighttime signal can be heard in most of the Central United States and into Mexico and Canada.
+KMOX's nighttime signal can be heard across most of the United States and into Mexico and Canada.
+However, it is strongest in the Central United States.
 Its daytime signal provides at least secondary coverage to most of Eastern Missouri and much of Southern Illinois.
-The station is also heard on KEZK's HD2 subchannel and translator 98.7 K254CR.
+The station is also heard on 104.1 KMOX-FM, and promotes itself solely as "104.1 FM KMOX".
 Along with WIL-FM, KMOX is responsible for the activation of the Greater St. Louis Emergency Alert System for hazardous weather, disaster declarations, etc., and is the EAS primary entry point for eastern Missouri and southern Illinois.

 Programming

 KMOX airs a talk radio format with blocks of news every morning and in weekday afternoon drive time.
-Middays it carries the Dave Glover Show, which replaced The Rush Limbaugh Show.
-Local talk hosts Charlie Brennan and Amy Marxkors are heard in late mornings and Mark Reardon in early afternoons.
-In the evening, the station airs sports.
-At night, local host Ryan Wrecker is heard, followed by two syndicated shows, "Our American Stories with Lee Habeeb" and "America in the Morning."
+Two local talk shows are heard during the day: Charlie & Amy (Charlie Brennan and Amy Marxkors) in late mornings and The Dave Glover Show in early afternoons.
+In the evening, the station airs a local sports show, Sports Open Line with Matt Pauley, along with repeats of Charlie & Amy and The Dave Glover Show.
+Three nationally syndicated shows run overnight, Our American Stories with Lee Habeeb, The Other Side of Midnight with Frank Morano and America in the Morning with John Trout.

 On weekend mornings, all-news blocks start the schedule, followed by programs on money, health, car repair, home improvement and old time radio dramas and comedies.
 Some weekend shows are paid brokered programming.
-KMOX is the flagship station of the St. Louis Cardinals Baseball team, and was the flagship station for the St. Louis Blues Hockey team through the 2018–2019 season.
+KMOX is the flagship station of the St. Louis Cardinals baseball] team and the Saint Louis Billikens men's basketball team.